 In the CIP incoterm, the buyer names a destination, where the goods shall be freighted to.
-This destination can be a port, or a place in a city.
-From that destination, the buyer is responsible for further arrangement of the goods, and the further transport.
-In the CIP the buyer is the legally owner of the goods, when the goods are loaded onto a ship, plane or lorry – but the seller is committed to insure the goods, all the way up until delivery at the agreed destination.
-The seller is also committed to make the exportdeclaration, and pay for the carriage.
+This destination can be a port or a place in a city.
+From that destination, the buyer is responsible for a further arrangement of the goods, and the further transport.
+In the CIP the buyer is the legal owner of the goods when the goods are loaded onto a ship, plane or lorry – but the seller is committed to insure the goods, all the way up until delivery at the agreed destination.
+The seller is also committed to make the export declaration, and pay for the carriage.
 CIP can be used in both air, sea and/or transport on land.

 Not so popular incoterms in the medical industry

-Questions regarding incoterms and your deal with LBN Medical, can be directed to our logistics coordinators.
+Questions regarding incoterms in the medical device industry and your deal with LBN Medical, can be directed to our logistics coordinators.

-If you want more insights in the world of incoterms, we recommend watching this great video on the subject:
+If you want more insights into the world of incoterms, we recommend watching this great video on the subject:

 (please notice, the video is about incoterms 2010 and not 2015.
 However, the changes are few.)